Pool safety in the spotlight

 “Several of these cases have resulted in the Victorian Coroner recommending strengthened laws around backyard swimming pools and spas.

 “Over the last 20 years, 27 children have drowned in Victorian backyard swimming pools and spas.
 For every fatal drowning, there are about six more non-fatal incidents, with about 20 per cent of these resulting in long-term behavioural and learning impairment.

 “Drowning is the most common cause of preventable deaths of children under the age of five, and the registration and certification in this law will help us as a community to reduce this risk.

 “Children should always be supervised around water, and young children should never be out-of-reach of a parent or carer, especially while in the water.”

-Under the proposed law, Councils will take charge of the mandatory registration scheme from 1 December, 2019, with all swimming pool and spa owners required to contact their local Council to register.
+Under the law, Councils took charge of the mandatory registration scheme from 1 December, 2019, with all swimming pool and spa owners required to contact their local Council to register.